 Proving our point is this next project idea.
-You could use all the info from that last tutorial to get the look of this contemporary metal wall from ‘Cushman Design‘.
+You could use all the info from that last tutorial to get the look of this contemporary corrugated metal wall from ‘Cushman Design‘.
 Great entryway look!

-From ‘Beyond the Picket Fence’, this rustic hall tree was made with a piece of corrugated metal sandwiched between reclaimed wood.
+From ‘Beyond the Picket Fence’, this rustic hall tree was made with a piece of corrugated sheet metal sandwiched between reclaimed wood.
 This is a cool statement piece for any entry or mud room!
 And, also an easy DIY for decorating with corrugated metal.
 All you need is some up-cycled supplies and a nail gun or drill and wood screws.

 This corrugated metal wall is simply screwed to the studs in this charming cottage room by ‘Knick of Time’.
 Love this pretty look with the vintage accents.
 Because the edges of corrugated tin can be sharp, don’t forget the to trim this with inexpensive wood molding.

-Uploaded by a Pinterest user, this shows us you can use small sections of corrugated metal to create accents too…
+Uploaded by a Pinterest user, this shows us you can use small sections of corrugated metal to create home accents too.

-Another corrugated metal sign uploaded to Pinterest, this is another example of a project where they screwed or glued letters onto this surface, then created a simple, rustic frame.
+Another corrugated metal sign uploaded to Pinterest.
+This is another example of a project where they screwed or glued letters onto this surface, and then created a simple, rustic frame.
 Decorating with corrugated metal doesn’t mean you have to do major remodeling!